CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

 ### Task 2 - Configure platform settings

-Settings for each application type, including redirect URIs, are configured in **Platform configurations** in the Azure portal.
+Settings for each application type, including redirect URIs, are configured in **Redirect URI configurations** in the Azure portal.
 Some platforms, like **Web** and **Single-page applications**, require you to manually specify a redirect URI.
 For other platforms, like mobile and desktop, you can select from redirect URIs generated for you when you configure their other settings.

 To configure application settings based on the platform or device you're targeting: